xiota/dolphin-primehack/Readme.md

 * `primehack-#.#.#` – Contain the PrimeHack patches rebased to tagged commits.
 * `primehack-aur` – Synced with the latest `primehack-#.#.#` branch.
     * This is the branch the AUR package builds from.

-Others:

-* `pr_rebrand` – Leftover from a PR to the PrimeHack repo.
-Will probably delete soon because it is unlikely to be accepted.
 * `wip` – Testing and staging.
 Not for general use.
 Frequently rebased and force pushed.